 There is a great depth of weird superstitions around the world, but I’m a child of parents who married on Friday the 13th, and I was born on the 13th myself.

 “No, dude!
 Don’t step on the cracks in the sidewalk!
 It’s bad luck!”

 – George Washington

-I’m a child of parents who married on Friday the 13th, and was born on a 13th myself.
 This is why, apart from my passion for misquotations, I also have a love for the spooky and unlucky!
-While others will hide inside on Friday the 13th or Halloween, I’ll be out there challenging the bad luck.
+While others will hide inside on Friday the 13th or avoid sleeping on the 13th floor of a hotel, I’ll be out there challenging the bad luck.